radekstepan/therascript/README.md

 - [ ] the edit transcript modal should let you delete the whole transcript.
 That will delete the transcript and all chat messages.
 Well, it'll "archive" it so that it's hidden from the UI but it's still in the DB just in case.
 - [ ] when you upload/transcribe a file, you should reset the New Session modal
 - [ ] when I click to Rename Chat, the input field that opens in the modal should be focused
+- [ ] toast should above modal
 - [ ] make sure the AI response "cursor" is less dark and is still blinking.The copy icon shouldn't show until after the whole response has been received.
-- [ ] switching between the diffent chats the number of tokens stays the same for some reason
+- [*] switching between the diffent chats the number of tokens stays the same for some reason
+- [x] play the original audio at a timestamp.
+Be able to pause/stop the audio as well
+- [*] starred messages don't show in the popover
+- [*] the star message icon is too small and not vertically aligned with the message itself
+- [*] think about the starred messages popover, the list/UI looks odd
+- [*] split the files again
+- [*] move env files to root dir

 ## Nice to have